 Medium: Bronze; cast, engraved

-This is a remarkably elaborate and fine example of a little known type of ewer.
-Worthy of special note is the pomegranate finial on the handle and the scene on the body which includes a man and a saluki hunting dog chasing a hare, and a man fighting a lion, against a background of circular, spiraling floral scrolls.
-The cursive inscriptions on the neck and shoulder read: "With auspiciousness, blessing, prosperity, and joy" and "With auspiciousness, blessing, joy, happiness, and peace."
+This is a remarkably elaborate and fine example of a little-known type of ewer.
+Of special note are the pomegranate finial on the handle and the scenes on the body, which include a man and a saluki hunting dog chasing a hare, and a man fighting a lion, both set against a background of circular, spiraling floral scrolls.
+The Arabic inscriptions on the neck and shoulder read: "With auspiciousness, blessing, prosperity and joy," and "With auspiciousness, blessing, joy, happiness, and peace."